stemgene/company_info_collector/README.md

 ```
 3. Configure MongoDB database and Environment Variables

-Based on the varisity of the methods and parameters how to extract position data from different companies, the best way to save company infomation should be the NoSQL (MongoDB) which can save data with JSON format.
+Given the diversity of methods and parameters required to extract job data from different companies, NoSQL (MongoDB) is the best option for saving company information due to its ability to store data in JSON format.

-There's an easy and free way to get the MongoDB survice, i.e. [MongoDB Altlas] (https://www.mongodb.com/try).
-After registering a MongoDB account and creating, 获得相关credentials
+You can use [MongoDB Atlas](https://www.mongodb.com/try), a simple and free way to access MongoDB services.
+After registering for an account and creating a cluster, obtain the necessary credentials.

 Create a `.env` file in the project root directory and add the following content:
 ```sh